How to Use an iPhone for Writing your Novel

 Strengths and Weaknesses

-The main advantage of using Apple’s Siri voice dictation is it’s something you can do hands free.
+The big advantage of using Apple’s Siri voice dictation is it’s something you can do hands free.
 For example, you can dictate part of your novel while walking somewhere.

-Voice dictation is activated from the iPhone’s on-screen keyboard by pressing the key with a microphone symbol on it – which is just to the left of the space bar.
+You activate voice dictation from the iPhone’s on-screen keyboard by pressing the key with a microphone symbol on it – which is just to the left of the space bar.